Welcome to my new website www.crosswordsakenhead.com

 - On 22nd October 2019 I introduced a new interactive device enabling reader participation in ongoing projects, notably the gradual construction of a House entry to mark the forthcoming 90 year milestone for The Times crossword.
 This was followed by an invitation for individuals to vie for £2000 in prize money for a £5 outlay to create a 45 x 45 puzzle to rival or better Brian Greer’s earlier magnificent effort.

-On this website, there are no products for sale.
-Rather, I see my new site as an experimental platform for future products and projects and as an opportunity for the world at large to sample some of the beautiful products from our illustrious past from my extensive Archive of The Times and Sunday Times crosswords, as well as explore the future of digital crosswords generally.
+I see my new site as an experimental platform for future products and projects and as an opportunity for the world at large to sample some of the beautiful products from our illustrious past from my extensive Archive of The Times and Sunday Times crosswords, as well as explore the future of digital crosswords generally.

 Is it beyond the bounds of reason, I asked myself, to suggest that my father’s 27 x 27 crossword was just the beginning of a new trend?
 Brian Greer seemed to support my notion with his wonderful 45 x 45 crossword.
-So, it is my plan, now that I have brought his work to digital reality with a super zoom facility, allowing access from the tiniest receivers upwards, to revitalise Brian’s design, ready for February 1st, 2020, which will mark 90 years on!

 Thank you, Mr Murdoch and Mr Robert Hands for your renewed confidence in my work.
 Thank you too to my brother, Sir Robert Akenhead, for his limitless patience and for his invaluable support and my new brilliant programmer too from India, Sunil Kumar Mutaka, for his indispensable help as well – (we managed to compress my original program on 3rd June 2019, rendering it lightning fast and efficient and enabling us to blend the old with the new on the most advanced of platforms!)